arxiv-vanity/engrafo/README.md

 ### Frontend development

 For developing the CSS and frontend JavaScript, there are a bunch of pre-rendered documents you can use to work with.
-This means you don't need to install any LaTeX or Docker stuff.
+This means you don't need to install LaTeX or Docker.

 Run this command:

     $ yarn run storybook

 Then, all the documents will be available as a Storybook at [http://localhost:6006](http://localhost:6006).
-Any chances you make to the CSS and JS in `src/assets/` will be automatically updated in the Storybook.
+Any changes you make to the CSS and JS in `src/assets/` will automatically be updated in the Storybook.

 ### Converting documents